davidhoksza/BioAlphabet/README.md

 representing letters constituting the input text in given domain.

-BioAlphabet allows you to convert an arbitrary text which is then rendered in the alphabet of your choice.
+BioAlphabet allows you to convert an arbitrary text which is then rendered in the alphabet of your choice (and thus all the credit should go to the people who created these alphabets :) ).
 In the settings, you have the option to select size of the letters and also whether you want wrap the text to fit in the window.
 The resulting image can then be exported to a PNG file.
 The output will look exactly the same as it shows in your web browsers, including the line breaks.